 Day Four: Visit Drak Yerpa Monastery and Enchanting Yamdrok Lake

 A trip to the beautiful Lake Yamdrok and the monastery of Drak Yerpa is an ideal outing for your fourth day in the region, exploring a little of the plateau outside the capital city, and a chance to see more of the stunning Tibetan landscapes and scenery.

-Lake Yamdrok is one of the Great Three Holy Lakes of Tibet, and a beautiful sight in its own right.
-Shaped a little like a fan or some strange Chinese character, this wondrous lake is said to have been formed from the dropped earrings of a goddess, that spilled onto the earth and became the lake.
+Lake Yamdrok is one of the Great Three Holy Lakes of Tibet and beautiful sight in its own right.
+Shaped a little like a fan or some strange Chinese character, this wondrous lake is said to have been formed from the dropped earrings of a goddess, that spilt onto the earth and became the lake.